Working with subcontractors long-term: what you need to know

 They’ll be completely honest about whether they can help you or whether there’s a more suitable option.

-You can find out more about HardHats here or request a copy of their free book – How to use subcontractors long-term and keep HMRC happy without using a payroll company.
+You can get in touch with HardHats here or request a copy of their free book – How to use subcontractors long-term and keep HMRC happy without using a payroll company.